FAQ: Academic Support Services

 What if I am in China and cannot receive course materials through Google?

-If you are in China, inform Mara Flamm at email@example.com, and all your instructors.
-Confirm that you will be using WeChat for communicating, and email all of us directly from that account.
+If you are in China, inform Mara Flamm at firstname.lastname@example.org, and all your instructors.
+If you cannot access Google, confirm that you will be using WeChat for communicating, and email all of us directly from that account.
 If you will use a different format for email, such as qq, let us know, and email us from that account.

 Advising & Tutoring

-The Advising Center & Tutoring Program will be open online, Monday–Friday, 8 a.m.–5 p.m.
+The Advising Center and Tutoring program will be available remotely, Monday–Friday, 8 a.m.–5 p.m.
 Advising and tutoring appointments will be available by phone, Google Hangouts or Meet and Zoom.

 Who is the academic advisor assigned to my school?